Theboiboi8/rust_charset_extractor/README.md

 Also returns the first of each type of whitespace that appears.

 Case-sensitive, optionally convert to either uppercase or lowercase with `--uppercase` or `--lowercase` respectfully.
 ## Usage
-Use with `cargo run` or use `cargo build --release` to build an executable file, which is located in `/target/release`, which can be run in a terminal with `./rust_charset_extractor`
+Use with `cargo run` or use `cargo build --release` to build an executable file, which is located in `/target/release`, which can be run in a terminal with `./rust_charset_extractor`.
+Precompiled binaries for x86_64-pc-windows-msvc (Windows 10, 11, etc.) can be found in Releases.
 > [!IMPORTANT]
 > By default, this will parse an example String.
 >